vadim-zyamalov/vstar/README.md

 The goal of vstar is to test and estimate Vector Smooth Transition Autoregression models (VSTAR).
-The code is based on the specification from (Teräsvirta 1994).
+The code is based on the specification from (Teräsvirta and Yang 2014b, 2014a).

-(Teräsvirta 1994) describes the most general model, allowing for different transition variables and threshold values for every equation of the system and every regime.
+(Teräsvirta and Yang 2014b) describes the most general model, allowing for different transition variables and threshold values for every equation of the system and every regime.
 However, in the package implemented is much simpler, yet suitable specification, which uses a common transition variable for all regimes and a common threshold value in each regime.

 ## Installation